samuelssj123/shengjie.github.io/_talks/CHARLS.md

 Introduction
 ---
 The China Health and Retirement Longitudinal Study ([CHARLS](https://charls.pku.edu.cn/en/)) aims to collect a high quality nationally representative sample of Chinese residents ages 45 and older to serve the needs of scientific research on the elderly.
-The baseline national wave of CHARLS is being fielded in 2011and includes about 10,000 households and 17,500 individuals in 150 counties/districts and 450 villages/resident committees.
-The individuals will be followed up every two years.
-All data will be made public one year after the end of data collection.

 Contribution
 ---